To learn what adverbs are and how to use them in your sentences.

 Watch this fun Super Movers video to revise adjectives and learn more about adverbs.

 Listen carefully.
-You need to choose your two favourite adjectives and your two favourite adverbs from the video.
+You need to choose your three favourite adverbs from the video.

 Remember: An adjective describes a noun and an adverb describes a verb.

-Write four sentences using the adjectives and adverbs that you picked out.
+Write three sentences using the adverbs that you picked out.

-If you are feeling confident, you could try to include and adjective and an adverb in one sentence.
+If you are feeling confident, you could try to include an adjective and an adverb in one sentence.

 For example: I danced a slow dance gracefully.